axel358/smartdock/README.md

 The app uses an accessibility service to capture keyboard input, if that service is crashed you might need to re-enable it and/or restart the system.

-## Contributors:
+## Contributing:

 [See contributors](Contributors.md)

+If you like the project you can give it a star or consider making a [donation](https://paypal.me/KSMaan7)

 ## Support:

 Telegram support group: https://t.me/smartdock358

-## Like what you see?

-If you like the project you can give it a star or consider making a [donation](https://paypal.me/KSMaan7)